-The budget-friendly option would be to use neutral colours, that work with kids no matter what their age.
+The budget-friendly option would be to use neutral colors, that work with kids no matter what their age.
 That way the room will be growing with your child and you don’t have to paint the room again when the toddler years have passed and your child’s taste has changed.

-Decals are a perfect way to decorate the walls when painting is not viable.
+Decals are a perfect way to decorate the walls when the painting is not viable.
 Usually, the decals are removable, so you can change them as often as your youngster changes his/her interests.

-Another great way to bring some colour to the room is to create a gallery of your child’s artwork.
+Another great way to bring some color to the room is to create a gallery of your child’s artwork.
 Choose space on the wall and dedicate it to showcase different paintings, drawings and other crafts your kid has designed.

 UPDATE THE FURNITURE

 The first thing we changed when transforming the nursery was the bed.
-We debated between the toddler bed and a twin bed, in the end went with the twin bed.
+We debated between the toddler bed and a twin bed, in the end, went with the twin bed.
 The toddler bed will be used just for a couple of years, so a bigger bed seems more logical and also helps to save money.

 If possible, let your kid try out the bed before you buy it.
 Take your child to a store and let them have fun trying out different beds.
 The transition to a big boy/girl bed will be easier if they have a say in buying the bed.